capport-wg/api/draft-ietf-capport-api.md

 For example, if the Captive Portal API server is hosted at "example.org", the URI of the API could be "https://example.org/captive-portal/api"

 As described in Section 3 of {{?I-D.ietf-capport-architecture}}, the identity of the client needs to be visible to the Captive Portal API server in order for the server to correctly reply with the client's portal state.
-If the identifier used by the Captive Portal system is the client's IP address, the system needs to ensure that the same IP address is visible to both the API server and the enforcement device.
+If the identifier used by the Captive Portal system is the client's set of IP addresses, the system needs to ensure that the same IP addresses are visible to both the API server and the enforcement device.

 If the API server needs information about the client identity that is not otherwise visible to it, the URI provided to the client during provisioning can be distinct per client.
 Thus, depending on how the Captive Portal system is configured, the URI might be unique for each client host and between sessions for the same client host.